Oh My God (Adele song): Commercial performance

 "Oh My God" debuted at number two on the UK Singles Chart issued for 26 November 2021, on which Adele also placed "Easy on Me" at number one and "I Drink Wine" at number four.
 "Oh My God" received a Platinum certification in the United Kingdom from the British Phonographic Industry in September 2023, denoting 600,000 units moved.
 The song peaked at number five on the US Billboard Hot 100, becoming her eighth top-10 on the chart, and the Recording Industry Association of America certified it Platinum in the US on June 29, 2022.
 It reached number eight on the Canadian Hot 100.

 In Australia, "Oh My God" charted at number six and the Australian Recording Industry Association certified it Platinum in 2022.
-In New Zealand, the song debuted at number four and received a Gold certification from Recorded Music NZ on 7 February 2022.
+In New Zealand, the song debuted at number four and received a Platinum certification from Recorded Music NZ on 11 August 2022.
 Elsewhere, it peaked within the top five, at number one in Israel and Mexico, number two in Belgium and Sweden, number three on the Billboard Global 200, in Ireland, and Lithuania, number four in Iceland, and number five in the Czech Republic and Croatia.
 "Oh My God" further earned Gold certifications in France, Italy, Portugal, and Switzerland.